Back to BlogShipping Tips & Safety

 🚚

-Door-to-port shipping: Save $100 when you complete your portal (card saved, not charged).
+Door-to-port & port-to-door: Save $100 off the $600 deposit when you book online with K'AI (card saved, not charged).
 We speak with you first to confirm your car qualifies, your dates work, and the price is correct.

 Port-to-port to Oahu.
 Rates for neighbor islands differ.